This post may contain affiliate links. Please read our disclosure policy.

 Exact quantities are listed in the recipe card below, but here is a summary.

 • Corned beef brisket: I recommend Trader Joe’s corned beef because it does not have any added nitrates or nitrites.
-The roast is marinated.
-The package instructions say to cook in water, but my recipe packs a lot more flavor.
+The roast comes pre-marinated.
+The package instructions say to cook in it water, but my recipe packs a lot more flavor because the corned beef is cooked in beef broth and stout beer.

 ingredients to make Corned Beef dinner in instant pot

-How to make Instant Pot Corned Beef:
+How to Make Instant Pot Corned Beef with Guinness Beer

 Detailed step by step instructions are listed in the recipe card below, but here is a summary.
+Because the meat takes longer to cook that the vegetables, the trick is to make this recipe in stages.

 • Size of roast: If your roast is too big for your Instant Pot, you can cut it into smaller chunks.